Trees

 Arity

 The current MPT tree has an arity of 16.
 The original goal for this decision was to reduce disk lookups, as it means the tree becomes shallower compared to a lower-arity tree.
-The other side of the coin is that state proofs are way bigger.
-If interested in the details, read the following rationale section in the Binary Tree EIP.
+The downside is that state proofs are much larger.
+For more details, read the following rationale section in the Binary Tree EIP.

 Merkelization cryptographic hash function

-• Out of circuit refers to how fast it is to calculate the hash function result in a regular CPU.
+- Out of circuit: How fast it is to calculate the hash function result on a regular CPU.

-• In circuit refers to how fast this can be calculated in SNARK circuit under a particular proving system.
+- In circuit: How fast this can be calculated within a SNARK circuit under a particular proving system.

 Both types of performance are relevant since the protocol requires calculating hash functions for different tasks both out and in circuits.
-The current tree uses keccak, which has good out-of-circuit performance but is hard to perform decently on most bleeding-proving systems.
+The current tree uses keccak, which has good out-of-circuit performance but is challenging to perform efficiently on most bleeding-edge proving systems.

 Account’s code

-While this decision is helpful in avoiding potentially bloating the state tree with all the accounts’ code, it has an unfortunate drawback: since the tree stores the result of hashing the whole, we still need to provide the full code as part of the proof if we want to prove a small slice of it.
+While this decision helps avoid potentially bloating the state tree with all the accounts’ code, it has an unfortunate drawback: since the tree stores the result of hashing the whole code, we still need to provide the full code as part of the proof if we want to prove a small slice of it.

 This is the reason for the worst-case scenario of proving the state for an L1 block.
 You can craft a block that forces the prover to include a contract code of maximum size.
 A better tree design should allow for more efficient proofing of account code slices.

-The new tree proposals attack those problems by proposing:
+The new tree proposals address these problems by proposing: